spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-addon-profile/create-helm-addon.md

   :::caution

-  Palette requires a namespace name using the `pack:namespace` parameter in the configuration file to identify the namespace on the target cluster.
+  Palette requires a Namespace name to identify the Namespace on the target cluster.
 For examples of pack file structure when building a custom pack, review [Build a Pack](../../../../registries-and-packs/deploy-pack.md#build-a-pack).

   <!-- If the `values.yaml` specifies a namespace value, then Palette first checks to see if the namespace has been created.
 If so, Palette uses the existing namespace.
 If the namespace has not been created, Palette creates a new one using the value specified in the YAML file.
 If the `values.yaml` does not specify a namespace value, Palette deploys the application to the default namespace.-->